nwdigitalradio/n7nix/plu/WINLINK_USE_CASES.md

 * Using an RPi with WiFi capability compose Winlink messages with Android or Apple remote device.
 * Using a Web interface to control paclink-unix transport

-## 4. Use a Windows machine and the RPi as a TNC via TCP
+## 4. Use a Windows machine and the RPi with direwolf as a TNC via TCP
 * From Direwolf User Guide Kiss TNC emulation - network page 15

 #### Winlink / RMS Express